Kitchen Cabinet Materials: Solid Wood vs MDF vs Plywood Compared

 MDF Cabinet Box

-MDF (Medium-Density Fiberboard) is a dense engineered wood product made from wood fibers and resin.
+MDF (medium-density fiberboard) is an engineered material made from compressed wood fibers and resin.

 Pros: